NaeRong/DS440_Capstone/script/README.md

 ### Superuser Access

 Depending on your security policy, you may need to run some scripts as a superuser or another user.
 These scripts have been tested using [`sudo`](https://manpages.ubuntu.com/manpages/disco/en/man8/sudo.8.html).
-Depending on how you set up the system variable, `FLOOD_ANALYSIS_CORE` you may need to call [sudo with the `-E` flag](https://stackoverflow.com/a/8633575/363829), preserve env.
+Depending on how you set up the system variable, `LADI_DIR_TUTORIAL` you may need to call [sudo with the `-E` flag](https://stackoverflow.com/a/8633575/363829), preserve env.

 If running without administrator or sudo access, try running these scripts using `bash`, such as

 ```bash
 bash ./setup.sh